syncfusion-content/wpf-docs/wpf/Autocomplete/Dealing-with-Suggestion-Box.md

 ---
 layout: post
 title: Suggestion box AutoComplete | SfTextBoxExt | wpf | Syncfusion
-description: This section provides details of the suggestion box and its placement in AutoComplete in SfTextBoxExt.
+description: This section provides the details of the suggestion box and its placement in AutoComplete in SfTextBoxExt.
 platform: wpf
 control: SfTextBoxExt
 documentation: ug